mines-csci341/mines-csci341.github.io/csci341-fall21-syllabus.md

 - All quizzes, worksheets, and homeworks need to be turned in by the dates and times they are due.
 Canvas submissions (quiz, worksheet and homework) must be completed by the Canvas due date/time; if Canvas marks it as late, then it is late.
 Early submission is permitted.

-- Reading quizzes are not accepted late without arrangement prior to the due date or extenuating circumstances preventing prior arrangement.
+- Reading quizzes are not accepted late without arrangement prior to the due date, or as soon as possible if there are extenuating circumstances preventing prior arrangement.

 - A 10% penalty per day (or part of a day) will be applied to worksheets and homework submitted late.
-Homework will not be accepted more than 1 week late.
+Homework and worksheets will not be accepted more than 1 week late.

 - If you have an excused absence for pre-planned activities on due dates or in the late window, those due assignments must be turned in before the due date.